 - 4. The University maintains a pool of trained staff and students on whom it can call to serve as panel members.
-Potential members of the pool are nominated by senior members of the University and its Associated and Accredited Institutions, including the Chair of the Senate Progression and Conferment Executive (SPACE); the Head of the Office of Student Complaints, Appeals and Regulation (OSCAR); the Executive Deans and Pro Vice-Chancellor of Faculty (or their nominees); the Heads of Associated and Accredited Institutions, the President of the University of Surrey Students' Union, and equivalent senior student representatives for the Associated and Accredited Institutions.
+Potential members of the pool are nominated by senior members of the University and its Associated and Accredited Institutions, including the Chair of the Senate Progression and Conferment Executive (SPACE); the Head of the Office of Student Complaints, Appeals and Regulation (OSCAR); the Pro-Vice-Chancellors, Executive Deans of Faculty (or their nominees); the Heads of Associated and Accredited Institutions, the President of the University of Surrey Students' Union, and equivalent senior student representatives for the Associated and Accredited Institutions.
 The experienced professional services staff who serve as panel members and those who serve as secretaries to panels are likewise nominated by senior members of the University and its Associated and Accredited Institutions. - 5.
 Academic Registry maintains a register of staff and students trained to serve as panel members and those nominated for training as members of the pool.
-Individuals who have been nominated to join the pool of potential panel members may not serve on panels (whether as members or secretaries) until they have received training to undertake their responsibilities.
-Panels must include individuals from more than one School/department in the interests of supporting and enhancing the consistency with which matters put to panels are treated.

-6. The constitution of the various panels that operate under the Regulations listed in Regulation 1 above are given in the individual sets of Regulations.
+Individuals who have been nominated to join the pool of potential panel members may not serve on panels (whether as members or secretaries) until they have received training to undertake their responsibilities. - 6.
+The constitution of the various panels that operate under the Regulations listed in paragraph 1 above are given in the individual sets of Regulations.
 Where possible, consideration will be given to ensuring the cultural mix or diversity of the panel.